Aami: Production

 In 2016, Bollywood actress Vidya Balan was signed for the role of Kamala Surayya, but in January 2017, she backed out from the film citing creative differences with Kamal.
 In 2016, Murali Gopy was confirmed in the role of Madhava Das, Kamala's husband, and Prithviraj Sukumaran in a fictional character.
 Later in the year, Prithviraj also opted out from the film due to his tight filming schedules and recommended Tovino Thomas instead.
 Later, Anoop Menon was added to the cast.
-Media outlets reported several names as a replacement for Balan, but in February 2017 Kamal denied all the reports and said that he is not in a hurry and is still looking for a person whose features match that of Surayya's, which was the reason he chose Balan at the first place.
-Although he revealed he is also considering suggestions from others and Parvathy is one among.
+Media outlets reported several names as a replacement for Balan.
+But in February 2017, Kamal denied all the reports and said that he was not in a hurry and was still looking for a person whose features matched that of Surayya's, which was the reason he chose Balan in the first place.
+Although he revealed he is also considering suggestions from others.
 In February 2017, Manju Warrier signed to play Kamala Surayya.

 Principal photography commenced on 24 March 2017 at Kamala Surayya Memorial in Punnayurkulam, Thrissur.
-Ottapalam was the main location in the first schedule that went till April.
-The other locations were Mumbai, Kolkata and Ernakulam.
+Ottapalam was the main location in the first schedule that lasted till April.
+The other locations were Mumbai, Kolkata, and Ernakulam.

 Soundtrack

 The film score is composed by Bijibal.
 The film features original songs composed by two composers, M. Jayachandran and Taufiq Qureshi.
-Qureshi's compositions are Ghazals with lyrics written by Academy Award winner Gulzar.
-The lyrics for the Malayalam songs is written by Rafeeq Ahamed.
+Qureshi's compositions are ghazals with lyrics written by Academy Award winner Gulzar.
+The lyrics for the Malayalam songs are written by Rafeeq Ahamed.

+Reception

+Sujit Chandrakumar of The Times of India gave 3.5/5 stars and wrote, "Though the director goes back and forth in time while depicting this exhilarating tale of a contemporary and complex character, the narrative of 'Aami' is largely simple and straight forward."
+Manoj Kumar R of Indian Express gave 3.5/5 stars and wrote, "It is, indeed, impressive to watch Manju Warrier play the role of a conflicted woman.
+Her conviction in the performance is what keeps our attention even when narration loses steam."